Smog-Eating Streets: The Concrete That Breathes

 What if our cities were nature?

 Imagine neighborhoods where every step you take clears the air.
 Where sidewalks scrub toxins while you walk your dog.
-Where crosswalks don’t just guide you…they guard you.
+Where crosswalks don’t just guide you…they guard you against the bullshit we threw into the air.

 We talk often about rewilding.

 About letting vines reclaim skyscrapers and green roofs cover glass.
-But maybe rewilding isn’t always wild.
-Maybe it’s also methodical.
-Mineral.
+While I am still all for that vision of the future, there maybe times when rewilding isn’t always wild, but sometimes it’s also methodical.

 Manmade.